merlinshabaj/grapher/README.md

         const maxRange = Math.max(xRange, yRange)
         const gridSize =  calculateGridSize(maxRange)
     ```
-- Resizing the window doesn't update the aspect ratio or somethine else
+- Resizing the window doesn't update the aspect ratio or something else
 - Not sure whether stretching is implemented correctly, when (0, 0) isn't in screen origing there might be weird behaviour

 ## Miscellaneous